A Series of Firsts.

 Americans enjoy the best wireless experience in the world.

-mobile devices in America
+estimated devices in America

 of American adults own a cellphone

-increase in download speeds since 2010
+increase in wireless speeds since 2010

 67%